AbhimanyuTak/job-scheduler/docs/database-schema-v1.md

-# Database Schema Design - Version 1.0
+# Database Schema

 ## Overview
-This document outlines the PostgreSQL database schema for the distributed job scheduler, designed to support high-throughput job scheduling with proper durability and consistency.
+PostgreSQL schema for the job scheduler with support for high-throughput scheduling and execution tracking.

 ## Database Tables